WebizenAI/devdocs/Core Services/Safety Protocols/Social Factors/The Webizen Charter.md

 Its yet to be formally defined, yet basically, its about promoting good (even if not understood at the time) whilst discouraging / punishing bad behaviours.
 The structure of it, seeks to support the semantics of what people involved 'believe' rather than being dictatorial; and, It seeks to support rule of law.

-There are also philophical elements, yet these constituencies are often emboided in some form via existing [[Values Credentials]].
+There are also philophical elements, yet these constituencies are often emboided in some form via existing [Values Credentials](../Values%20Credentials.md).
 As such, it forms a fabric to support both; network wide scale terms, in addition to personal terms; that relate more specifically to the user and/or their dependants (ie: their kids, or elderly persons for whom they are lawfully responsible to make just decisions for).

 The Artificial Intelligence related terms; also consider the following aspects,